Undergraduate Anthropology Program

 Anthropology undergraduate students face a series of difficult questions when designing their overall program of study and fulfilling their major requirements.
 How are general University requirements related to the anthropology department's requirements?
 Why are courses in all four subfields of anthropology required?
 What kinds of jobs are available for anthropology graduates?
 What courses will best prepare students for careers in anthropology?
 The advisory process will help answer these questions.
 The anthropology faculty takes this process very seriously, as should every anthropology major; please review this document carefully in order to be prepared for a rewarding educational experience in anthropology.

 There are several different advisors that you may wish to contact.
 From Summer 2017, our main advising is through CAS rather than within the department.
-Ryan Peters is acting Undergraduate Advisor, and Beth Iyer is our new advisor beginning in Spring 2018.
-They can help undergraduate students in the selection of classes each semester, requirement progress, dual degree vs. double major differences, general education, enrollment issues including overrides, etc. They can provide some information about volunteer and research opportunities related to anthropology, summer internships, field schools, jobs, and applying to graduate school.
+Beth Iyer is our new Undergraduate Advisor.
+She can help undergraduate students in the selection of classes each semester, requirement progress, dual degree vs. double major differences, general education, enrollment issues including overrides, etc. She can also provide some information about volunteer and research opportunities related to anthropology, summer internships, field schools, jobs, and applying to graduate school.

 For more specific information about graduate programs and careers in anthropology, we encourage you to speak with Anthropology department faculty members who work in that area.
 If you are interested in OU's Honors program, Dr. Tassie Hirschfeld is the Honors Coordinator for anthropology.

 There are two publications you should consult when planning your course schedule each semester: the University of Oklahoma's General Catalog, which includes a description of all courses offered by the University and degree requirements for OU and each department, and the Class Schedule Bulletin (available in the University Bookstore or online through the Enrollment page), which includes a list of classes being offered for the upcoming semester.